Definition of Accrued Revenues

 If it is the end of the accounting period, these amounts must be recorded to comply with the accrual method of accounting.
 By entering these on an adjusting entry dated for the last day of the accounting period, the amounts will be included on the period's financial statements.

-Here's an example.
-Your company lent a supplier $100,000 on December 1.
-The agreement is for the $100,000 to be repaid on February 28 along with $3,000 of interest for the three months of December through February.
-As of December 31 your company will not have a transaction/invoice/receipt for the interest it is earning since all of the interest is due on February 28.
-Without an adjusting entry to accrue the revenue it earned in December, your company's financial statements as of December 31 will not be reporting the $1,000 (one-third of the $3,000 of interest) that it has earned in December.
-In order for the financial statements to be correct on the accrual basis of accounting, the accountant needs to record an adjusting entry dated as of December 31.
-The adjusting entry will consist of a debit of $1,000 to Interest Receivable (a balance sheet account) and a credit of $1,000 to Interest Income or Interest Revenue (income statement accounts).
+Assume your company lent a supplier $100,000 on December 1.
+The loan agreement specifies that the $100,000 is to be repaid on February 28 along with $3,000 of interest for the three months of December through February.
+As of December 31, your company has not billed the supplier for the interest since it is not due until February 28.
+However, as of December 31, your company has earned $1,000 of interest (1/3 of $3,000).
+For the December financial statements to report the amount earned, the accountant must record an adjusting entry dated December 31 that debits $1,000 to Interest Receivable (a balance sheet account) and credits $1,000 to Interest Income (an income statement account).